-One classic Asian egg roll that is wrapped up and fried provides about 23 calories.
+One classic Asian egg roll that is wrapped up and fried provides about 23 carbs.

 Our keto egg roll in a bowl is less than 5g net carbs per serving, which is a quarter less, and the flavors are still there.

-Low Carb Keto Crack Slaw – Easy Egg Roll in a Bowl Recipe
+Crack Slaw Recipe – Easy Egg Roll in a Bowl

 - 12 oz coleslaw mix